-Julian Alaphilippe finished the Tour de France with two stage wins and the Polka Dot jersey, but France's overall victory drought stretched
+Julian Alaphilippe finished the Tour de France with two stage wins and the Polka Dot jersey, but France's overall victory drought stretched to 33 years.

 Paris (AFP) — Double-stage winner Julian Alaphilippe finished the Tour de France with two wins and seeing dots while Arnaud Demare answered his critics with a superb sprint win on stage 18 of the Tour de France.